punkave/mongo-dump-stream/README.md

 ## Changelog

+### CHANGES IN 0.2.0

+Much, much faster!
+The original code was about 30x slower than `mongodump` and `mongorestore`.
+The code is now only 3x slower, which is still much faster than your network.

+For example, I can dump a 741MB database in about 6 seconds and load it back up in about 60 seconds on a zippy laptop.
+Your mileage may vary of course.

+The version 2 stream format is more efficient and very little busywork is being done anymore.
+The raw mode of the MongoDB driver is used to avoid unnecessary BSON parsing.

+Backwards compatibility has been maintained to read (not write) the version 1 format.

 ### CHANGES IN 0.1.4

 Don't let `Cursor.nextObject` crash the stack; make sure we always invoke it asynchronously the next time.
 Now succeeds dumping a large database that failed due to this recursion issue.